The Live-In Kitchen

 Mashed Potato Bake with Red Wine Balsamic Reduction being poured onto mashed potato bake

-Creamy mashed potatoes with a crisp cheesy crust, drizzled with a balsamic red wine reduction
+Creamy mashed potato casserole is topped with a crisp cheesy crust and drizzled with a balsamic red wine reduction for a restaurant worthy side dish at home!

 5 from 1 vote